istio/tools/perf/stability/redis/README.md

 The Redis install is generated using `helm template stable/redis --set password=istio --name redis`

-Additionally, a simple redis client is created that repeatedly pings the master and slave instance.
+Additionally, a simple redis client is created that repeatedly writes to the master instance, then tries to read that value from the master and slave instance.